syedrakib/RSF-AccessControl/README.md

     is_allowed_or_condition = "self_items"
     pc.assign_privilege_for_a_user(a_user, an_action, is_allowed_or_condition)

-Notice that, previously we had been submitting a boolean as the 3rd argument to assigning privileges.
+Notice that, previously we had been submitting a boolean as the 3rd argument for assigning privileges.
 Now, we are supplying a string instead.
 Both are permissible.

-When queried for `is_allowed()`, it will return either a `True` or a `False` or the supplied condition that was assigned.
+When queried with `is_allowed()`, you will get either a True or a False in response.
+However, when fine-grain conditions are involved, it is recommended to query using the `is_allowed_or_required_condition()` method instead - it will return either a `True` or a `False` or the supplied condition that was assigned.

     a_role = "intern"
     a_user = "bob"
     an_action = "remove"
-    pc.is_allowed(a_role, a_user, an_action) # 'self_items'
+    pc.is_allowed_or_required_condition(a_role, a_user, an_action) # 'self_items'

-Any user or any role can be permitted some actions based on some conditions.
-If conditions have been set for the role or the user, then the `pc` object will return the condition instead of returning a `True` or a `False`.
+Any user or any role can be permitted some actions based on some conditions as we saw above.
+If conditions have been set for the role (or for the user), then the `is_allowed_or_required_condition()` method will return the condition instead of returning a `True` or a `False`.

+# Which method to use for determining privileges

+Using the `is_allowed()` is recommended for simple use cases where no complex conditions are involved.
+You will get a response in either `True` or `False`.

+Using the `is_allowed_or_required_condition()` is recommended for more robust use cases where complex conditions may be involved.
+It may return boolean `True`/`False`, or may return a string representing a required condition.

 # Requiring Registrations